robang74/redfishos/forum/knowhow/system-patch-manager-p1.md

 * `services: dnsmasq connman`

-because everything else is for separate the volatile UI from the permanent system patches and to separate the application of those patches between the SFOS and your laptop/PC GNU/Linux system.
+which lists the system services that should be reloaded and restarted as conseguence of un/apply the configuration patch.
+It is a vital information because everything else is for separate the volatile UI from the permanent system patches and to separate the application of those patches between the SFOS and your laptop/PC GNU/Linux system.

 After all, the beauty of such approach is that can be used also for every GNU/Linux system and every others system which is reasonably similar and provides a shell compatible scripting environment.